Home > Spain > Madrid > LIFE International School

 Percentage of students who pursue further education post-graduation

-Our school is in the beginning stages so we are only offering preschool, elementary , middle school and one year of highschool levels at this time.
+Our school is a new school, with our first graduating class this year, 2026.
 But the school model we use has a high percentage of students who attend higher levels of education after graduation.

 Dedicated staff/programs for students with special learning needs